 The Karamba system seals off the car’s infotainment system, GPS device and roadside assistance program to prevent unwanted code from being introduced.
 Karamba is looking for major partners like Bose, Alpine and Harman International Industries (:HARN/A) to sell directly to automakers.

 Symantec’s white paper, “Building Comprehensive Security into Cars," details many of the electronics and sensors in today’s automobiles that require protection.

 Automakers know consumers want cars that do more than play music through speakers.
 They want cars that stream movies over the Internet and create email out of the spoken word.

 In addition, the government wants to require vehicles to send messages to each other warning of dangers ahead.
 All these features create opportunities for hackers.

 Industry Jumping In

 Shortly after the Honda/Toyota collaboration, cybersecurity experts in China successfully hacked into a Tesla Motors Inc. (NASDAQ:TSLAC) Model S. Now, General Motors Co.
-(NYSE:GMF) is looking at hacker-repelling systems developed by Boeing Co.
-(NYSE:BAC) and other defense companies.
+(NYSE:GMA) is looking at hacker-repelling systems developed by Boeing Co.
+(NYSE:BAB) and other defense companies.